JackSzwergold/Writing/star_wars_toy_diary/Darth Vader.md

 By Jack Szwergold

 Holy grail figure.
 Youth World never had it.
 Scored it on a trip to Cameo one day with my dad.
-Wa so stunned I got it I walked home basically just staring at the package for 6 blocks.
+Was so stunned I got it I walked home basically just staring at the package for 6 blocks.
 Had to stop to show other kids what I scored.

 ***